picture of nerve supply in the thigh and leg

 Surgery

-Final word from Sportdoctorlondon regarding nerve pain in thigh
+Final word from Sport Doctor London about nerve pain in the thigh

 Thigh nerve pain is a common cause of chronic thigh pain.
-You must consider a nerve cause if tests reveal no apparent focal abnormalities in the thigh or hip.
-You should see a doctor with experience assessing nerve pain in the thigh.
+Consider a nerve cause when tests show no clear abnormality in the thigh or hip.
+See a doctor experienced in assessing nerve pain in the thigh.

 Related conditions: